base on Making an ESP32-based quadcopter from scratch # Flix

 * Made from general-purpose components.

-* Control using remote control or smartphone.
+* Control using USB gamepad, remote control or smartphone.

 * Wi-Fi and MAVLink support.